craftcms/docs/docs/commerce/1.x/docs/payment-gateways.md

 # Adding additional gateways

-Additional Onmipay gateways can be added to Craft Commerce.
+Additional Omnipay gateways can be added to Craft Commerce.
 They require the creation of a plugin that wraps the Omnipay gateway class with a Commerce GatewayAdapter.
 An example plugin can be found [here](https://github.com/lukeholder/craftcommerce-ogone).

 # Storing config outside of the database